nol166/JS-Closures/README.md

 ## Hints

-* How can the definition of lexical scope help guide our understanding oh this activity?
+* How can the definition of lexical scope help guide our understanding of this activity?

 ## Resources

 * [Wikipedia Definition of Lexical Scope](https://en.wikipedia.org/wiki/Scope_(computer_science)#Lexical_scope)
 ```

 * Remind students to use each other as a resource to "rubber duck" ideas off one another.
-Also, there is no shame in googling!
+Also, there is no shame in Googling!

 ### Part 4: Lexical Scope (Instructor Review)

-* ☝️ Ask students how they are feeling about lexical scope?
+* ☝️ Ask students how they are feeling about lexical scope.

 * Advise students that we will go through the solutions together and if at any point they have questions, feel free to ask!